namely/docker-protoc/README.md

 The gateway will turn any HTTP headers that it receives into gRPC metadata.
-Any [permanent HTTP headers](https://github.com/namely/docker-protoc/blob/2e7f0c921984c9d9fc7e42e6a7b9474292f11751/gwy/templates/main.go.tmpl#L61) will be prefixed with 'grpcgateway-' in the metadata, so that your server receives both the HTTP client to gateway headers, as well as the gateway to gRPC server headers.
+Any [permanent HTTP headers](https://github.com/namely/docker-protoc/blob/2e7f0c921984c9d9fc7e42e6a7b9474292f11751/gwy/templates/main.go.tmpl#L61) will be prefixed with `grpcgateway-` in the metadata, so that your server receives both the HTTP client to gateway headers, as well as the gateway to gRPC server headers.

-Any headers starting with 'Grpc-' will be prefixed with an 'X-', this is because 'grpc-' is a reserved metadata prefix.
+Any headers starting with `Grpc-` will be prefixed with an `X-`, this is because `grpc-` is a reserved metadata prefix.

 All other headers will be converted to metadata as is.